wilmardo/ansible-role-plex/README.md

 ### Default usage

-As default the role installs Plex, PlexPy and Plexupdate, if you want to change this, look at 'Advanced usage' for the available variables.
+As default the role installs Plex, PlexPy and Plexupdate, if you want to change this, look at [Advanced usage](#advanced-usage) section for the available variables.

 ### Advanced usage